India lowers crime trial age to 16 after Delhi gang rape furore

 "Juvenile crime is the fastest rising segment in the country and the bill will help to stop (this)," she said.
 "The new law will decide whether a child committed the crime in a childish or adult frame of mind."

-The lower house had already passed the bill.
+The Lok Sabha had already passed the bill.
 It will become law once President Pranab Mukherjee signs it, likely a formality.

 Current law defines a person under 18 as a juvenile and caps punishment at three years in a correctional home.
 Under the new law, 16- and 17-year-olds can be tried as adults, with corresponding sentences of up to life in prison or even the death penalty, depending on the severity of the crime.